pfgithub/threadclient/packages/jsoneditor/README.md

   - not sure what datatype for this one. we can do jsonb i guess for now. it contains a string array.
   - specifies the highest tree the action modifies
+- current_view field
+  - specifies the id of the action which is the latest one the client has downloaded
+  - when adding actions, use that. we can also change how deletion works and no longer require set_keys on all parents before an object can be created - instead figuring it out based on what the client could see at the time they played that action
+  - this is likely only relevant for text editing actions as they require being able to morph paths based on the previous actions that have occured
 - jsonb data field
   - [!] ensure that actions do not contain ordered json keys. note that snapshots do contain ordered json data and cannot use jsonb. snapshots can be stored in file